chnyutao/chnyutao.github.io/content/index.md

 Hi there!
 I am an incoming PhD student (starting Aug) in computer science at the University of Macau, where I am part of the [BOLT Lab](https://www.bolt-lab.org/) and supervised by [Dr. Steven Morad](https://www.dangersteve.com).

 I am generally interested in artificial intelligence and machine learning.
-Specifically, my current research interests include _continual learning_ (CL), _reinforcement learning_ (RL), and world modelling with high-dimensional data in the real world.
+Specifically, my current research interests include **reinforcement learning** (RL), **continual learning** (CL), and world modelling with high-dimensional data in the real world.
 I also enjoy applying Bayesian and probabilistic techniques to the aforementioned topics.

 From a more pholosophical perspective, my research interests are driven by the conviction that general intellligence should be capable of:
 - Self-improving from experiences through interactions with the environment (RL);